Graduate Program Admission Requirements for Program Consideration

 • Clinical Practice with Families and Children

-2. Three completed Monmouth University School of Social Work recommendation forms.
-Recommendations must be from an academic or professional source; it cannot be from friends and/or relatives.
+2. Three completed Monmouth University School of Social Work online recommendation forms.
+Recommendations must be submitted by professional references, and not by friends or relatives.

-3. Narrative (four to five pages, double spaced) in response to the questions outlined on the Autobiographical Statement form.
+3. Narrative (four to five pages, double spaced) in response to the questions outlined on the Autobiographical Statement Form.
+Your essay should provide a reflection on your academic experience and readiness to succeed in graduate education.

-5. In instances where the admissions committee has questions about an applicant’s references, personal statement, or academic record, the applicant may be required to attend an interview as part of the admissions process.
+4. In instances where the admissions committee has questions about an application, including references, personal statement, or academic record, an interview may be required as part of the admissions process.

 Graduate Certificate: Play and Expressive Therapies